viamrobotics/docs/docs/how-tos/detect-color.md

 ![Detection of the color rose](/services/vision/rose-detection.png)

-If the color is not reliably detected, change the color detectors configuration.
+If the color is not reliably detected, change the color detector's configuration.
 Increase the **Hue Tolerance** or decrease the segment size.

 {{< alert title="Colors can vary dramatically based on the light source" color="tip" >}}